rUmI-nUI/rUmI-nUI.github.io/elements.md

 * A full list of aUI number elements from 0-10: ŷ, â, ê, î, û, ô, Â, Ê, Î, Û, Ô.

- In the spirit of toki pona, using 1, 2 and 5 are sufficient to convey most forms of general meaning.
-Unlike toki pona, however, rUmI endorses an element for "3".
+Unlike toki pona, rUmI also endorses an element for "3".
 However, as one of the objectives of rUmI is to allow the coexistence of general and specific expression, the usage of the other number markers is *not* discouraged.